 SO...WHAT'S GOING ON?

-On May 11, 2019 a community-built wearable-art parade transforms the streets of Hudson, NY.
+On May 9, 2020 a community-built wearable-art parade returns to the streets of Hudson, NY.
 Anyone can join our retinue of aspiring artists, agile absurdists, and ambulatory agitators to create an open-source work of mobile performance art.
 Drawing inspiration from global Carnival masquerades and Hudson’s evolving history as a city of makers, the Mad Hatters’ Parade brings together Hudson’s diverse communities in a shared spectacle of the nonsensical.
 Hats and headdresses, body-extensions and puppets, and wearable assemblages in any form are welcome.
 The Parade steps off from the Hudson Area Library at 2 PM and wends its way to a final Grand Sashay down the aisles of Basilica’s Farm and Flea.

 What is a Mad Hatters' Parade?